CodinGame/Contribute-Help/pages/contribute/guidelines.md

 	```
 	- Test cases should cover all specifications
 	- Test cases must have explicit names
-	- Each validator must differ from the correspond test
+	- Each validator must differ from the corresponding test
 	- Each validator should check the same case as the corresponding test
 	- The first test case must be a simple one
 	```